vesalukkarila/school-cs.100-final-project/README.md

 python3 main.py
 ```
 ### Description
-Implementation of the game "Hangman", individual project.
+Implementation of the game "Hangman".
-Instructions for the game found in main.py
 Version control was not yet used in this first programming course.

 ### Learning goals